themisir/themisir.com/content/posts/implementing-ordered-queue.md

 Since we choose our internal data structure —which is going to be "linked list" in this case, we are ready to pick up from where we left off.
 Linked list by itself is mostly enough for writing a proper queue implementation.
 But that's not what we planned to make in the first place.
 Since the *queue* part is almost ready, we can jump right into implementing "ordered" part of the "Ordered Concurrent Queue".

-[^1]: bounded queue can only hold up to predefined number of items, while unbounded queue can expand and shrink on-demand just like a list would.
+[^bounded queue]: bounded queue can only hold up to predefined number of items, while unbounded queue can expand and shrink on-demand just like a list would.
 In fact we can call a bounded queue as ring buffer as well because of the same characteristics.

 ## Implementation details